Danielmark001/Lead-RaaS/README.md

 - Global market expansion features

 ## License
 This project is proprietary and confidential.
-All rights reserved by Caprae Capital Partners.

-## Security and Compliance
-- GDPR compliant data handling
-- Advanced encryption for sensitive information
-- Regular security audits and penetration testing
-- Continuous monitoring and threat detection